spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

   enable HTTPS encryption for Palette.
 Reach out to your network administrator or security team to obtain the SSL certificate.
 You need the following files:

-  - x509 SSL certificate file in base64 format.
+  - x509 SSL certificate file in the base64 format.

-  - x509 SSL certificate key file in base64 format.
+  - x509 SSL certificate key file in the base64 format.

-  - x509 SSL certificate authority file in base64 format.
+  - x509 SSL certificate authority file in the base64 format.

 - An Nginx controller will be installed by default.
 If you already have an Nginx controller deployed in the cluster, you must set the `ingress.enabled` parameter to `false` in the **values.yaml** file.